Most domestic violence charges start with the same story . . .

 If you are out of custody, assist your lawyer in your defense and get on to living your life as normal.

-However, being released from jail on bond means maintaining the conditions of your release.
+However, being released from jail on a bond means maintaining the conditions of your release.

 - Show up to your court dates.